AndersDeath/diary2/README.md

 # 25 June 2022 - Saturday - Yerevan

 We rented a car today.
 Suprisingly it was Honda Pilot, not Hunday.
+The policeman has sopped us and tried to get mony from me.
+I even went to ATM and got cash, but policeman disappiered.
+We aslo wen to the montain lake and to the on of the gighest montain of Armenia.